kiranauty18/D-demo/README.md

 # D-demo
-this is a demo for git &amp; Githup class
+this is a demo for git &amp; Githup class.